zio/zio/docs/datatypes/test/mock/mock.md

 ```

+### Encoding Multiple Arguments Capability

-2. For one or more arguments, regardless of how many parameter lists, the type is a `TupleN` where `N` is the size of arguments list
+For one or more arguments, regardless of how many parameter lists, the type is a `TupleN` where `N` is the size of arguments list

 > **Note:**
 >
 > We're using tuples to represent multiple argument methods, which follows with a limit to max 22 arguments, as is Scala itself limited.

-For overloaded methods, we nest a list of numbered objects, each representing subsequent overloads.

 If the capability has more than one argument, we should encode the argument types in the `Tuple` data type.
 For example, if we have the following service: